2024 Dagestan attacks: Background

 The North Caucasus region of southern Russia has been embroiled in conflict since the 1990s.
 This predominantly Muslim-populated area experienced two significant wars involving the separatist Chechen republic from 1994 to 2000.
 Following the Chechen wars, a series of terrorist attacks and clashes between Russian and Islamist forces persisted into the 2010s.
 Since 2017, the North Caucasus has seen a resurgence of violence, attributed to the Islamic State.
 In 2015 the group announced that it had established a "franchise" in the North Caucasus.

 The Jewish community of Derbent, a part of the Jewish diaspora known as the Mountain Jews, dates back to the 6th century, when Persian Jews (who had emigrated to Persia after the destruction of the First Temple in Jerusalem) settled in Derbent along the Silk Road trade route.
 Since the outbreak of the Gaza war in October 2023, Russia's Jewish community has faced increasing threats of violence.
 On 28 and 29 October of the same year, antisemitic riots broke out in the Muslim-majority regions of the Northern Caucasus, including in Dagestan.

-In March 2024, an attack at a Moscow concert hall killed 145 people; the following month, Russia's FSB security service arrested four people in Dagestan suspected of involvement in the attack.
-This was the deadliest attack in Russia since the Beslan school siege in 2004, and was claimed by the Islamic State.
+In March 2024, an attack at a Moscow concert hall, which was claimed by the Islamic State, killed 151 people; the following month, Russia's FSB security service arrested four people in Dagestan suspected of involvement in the attack.
+This was the deadliest attack in Russia since the Beslan school siege in 2004.